Residential Life & Housing Policies

 If a change is recommended by the Office of Residential Life and Housing, students must follow the appropriate steps, as determined by the Residential Life staff, to change their room assignment.
 Once these steps have been completed, the Residential Life staff member will submit the room change form to make the room change official and have a student’s ID card assigned to the new residence hall.

-- Any student who wishes to change rooms must submit a Waitlist Application.
+Any student who wishes to change rooms must submit a Room Change Request.

 The following vacating schedule must be followed to allow proper cleaning and maintenance of rooms between residents:

-- Any residents terminating occupancy at the end of any term must vacate their room within 24 hours after their last exam and no later than noon of the day following the end of the term.
+Any residents terminating occupancy at the end of any term must vacate their room within 24 hours after their last exam and no later than 5:00 p.m. on the last day of the term

-- Any student leaving on leave of absence, extended medical leave, or withdrawal must vacate his or her room within 24 hours of the effective date of leave (or withdrawal).
+Any student leaving on leave of absence, extended medical leave, or withdrawal must vacate their room within 24 hours of the effective date of leave (or withdrawal).

 End of Academic Year

 Students whose last final exam is on Monday, Tuesday, or Wednesday of finals week must check out within 24 hours of their last exam.

 Students whose last final exam is on Thursday of finals week must check out by 5:00 p.m. on the Friday of final exam week.

 Summer storage areas are not available.
 All personal items left in residence hall rooms, storage rooms, or public areas after the end of spring semester will be disposed of and students will be billed for the removal.